magpie-ea/magpie-v3-docs/docs/01_designing_experiments/03_custom_views.md

         name: config.name,
         CT: 0,
         trials: config.trials,
-        // The render functions gets the babe object as well as the current trial in view counter as input
+        // The render functions gets the magpie object as well as the current trial in view counter as input
-        render: function (CT, babe) {
+        render: function (CT, magpie) {
-            // Here, you can do whatever you want, eventually you should call babe.findNextView()
+            // Here, you can do whatever you want, eventually you should call magpie.findNextView()
             // to proceed to the next view and if it is an trial type view,
-            // you should save the trial information with babe.trial_data.push(trial_data) }
+            // you should save the trial information with magpie.trial_data.push(trial_data) }
     };
     // We have to return the view, so that it can be used in 05_views.js